 Deadlift

-This is one of the most complete exercises in bodybuilding.
-It works the lower back, trapezius, back and even the hamstrings.
+This is one of the most comprehensive bodybuilding exercises.
+It works the lower back, trapezius, lats, and even the hamstrings.

-- Technique: Keep your back neutral and contract your abs to protect your spine.
+- Technique: Keep your back neutral and engage your abs to protect your spine.

 - Tip: Start with moderate loads to master the movement.